ualjuliette/creative-computing/README.md

 <sub>\*I would like to point out that I am not trying to perpetuate the scientific versus artistic stereotype, nor the gender stereotypes that are associated with it.<sub>

 Simply put, I lacked the confidence in these areas.
 I respected and admired them, but failed to imagine myself engaging with them proprely.
 That was where lied the problem.
 Because I did not consider myself to be the "math" or "science" type, I had closed myself off to the idea of computing entirely, without having even tried it.
 Big oops.
 Like with anything in life, "don't knock it till you've tried it".
-I realised that I did not have to **LOVE** creative computing in order to see its value.

-Recently however, Joel's Friday computational thinking lectures have helped me recognise the value of **applied mathematics**.
+I realised that I did not have to **love** creative computing in order to see its value in a bigger context.
+For example, Joel's Friday computational thinking lectures have helped me recognise the value of **applied mathematics**.

 ### It's beginning to make sense 💡